Microsoft PowerPoint: Introduction

 Drawing and Formatting Shapes

-- Resizing a shape using different strategies
+- Resizing a shape using the mouse or keyboard shortcuts

 - Applying fills and outlines to shapes